 Types of Indoor Plants

 There are different kinds of indoor plants.
-Depending on the criteria used to differentiate them, here are some categories of plants:
+Depending on the criteria used to differentiate them, here are some of their categories.

 These plants take two years to mature (grow from seed to flowering) and then die.
 Their first year is marked with vegetative growth (leaves and short stems) while the second has marked stem growth (they grow long), flowering (seeds are developed in the ova) and then the plant dies.